Key policy features of Admiral home insurance

 You can even get the multicover discount if some of your family members live at different addresses.

-And over on Trustpilot, the company as a whole has a rating of 2.7 out of 10 based on around 600 reviews.
+And over on Trustpilot, the company as a whole has a rating of 3.8 out of 5 based on over 8,600 reviews.

 Admiral suggests you have the following information to hand before making a claim: